The South Carolina legislature voted to merge two versions of a bill that could increase the number of public charter schools in the state.

 Key to H.B.
 3241 are measures that would diversify the types of sponsoring organizations, launch a loan program, and allow greater flexibility in charter school course and extracurricular offerings.

 “Superintendent Mick Zais is convinced one size does not fit all in education,” said Jay Ragley, a South Carolina Department of Education spokesman.

 In a state that has historically struggled against poor student achievement, he said, increasing experimentation in education creates a better chance of developing strong programs.

 “Public charter schools are a way we can offer options to parents and to students—they’re a win-win for everyone involved,” Ragley said.
 “If they don’t meet the performance objectives in their charter, they close.”

-Image by Henry de Saussure Copeland.
+Image of South Carolina charter school opening by Henry de Saussure Copeland.